Jordy tells her story.

-I was so interested in Ms Marcia’s intelligent analysis that I ate two 450 gm cake because I can’t hold the café’s chair without eating for some time, that will be depriving other customers of sitting and enjoying their tea.
+I was so interested in Ms Marcia’s intelligent analysis that I ate two 450 gm cakes because I couldn’t hold the café’s chair without eating for some time, which would deprive other customers of sitting and enjoying their tea.

-Mrs Oaks left shortly to meet her daughter so they can expose what copyright infringement has done to them.
+Mrs Oaks left shortly to meet her daughter so they could expose what copyright infringement had done to them.

-Ms Marcia asks Ms Reddington why she was just nodding and not saying a word as they speak or is she afraid.
+Ms Marcia asked Ms Reddington why she was just nodding and not saying a word as they spoke or is she afraid.

 Oh!
 No!
 I am not afraid.
 I am one of the silent majority that takes action against copyright infringement irrespective of the person.
 I was silent because I had to learn from both sides.
 Ms Reddington said smiling.